-The draft Strategic Plan and LWDA 4 Local Plan 2020-2024 will be presented to the Board of Directors and Chief Elected Officials on February 3, 2021 for review and feedback.
-Adjustments will be made to the plan based on feedback from the Board and Consortium and the Plan will be released for a two-week public review and comment period.
-At the end of the public comment period, public comments will be incorporated into the plan where applicable and the Plan will be submitted to the Virginia Title I Administrator on March 1, 2020.
+The draft Strategic Plan and LWDA 4 Local Plan 2020-2024 were presented to the Board of Directors and Chief Elected Officials on February 3, 2021, for review and feedback.
+Adjustments were made to the plan based on feedback from the Board and Consortium, and the Plan was released for a two-week public review and comment period.
+At the end of the public comment period, public comments received were incorporated into the plan where applicable, and the Plan was submitted to the Virginia Title I Administrator on March 1, 2020.